TravisWheelerLab/polyA/README.md

 ### Command Line

+Command line usage is available with `polyA -h`.
+It is also included below for convenience.

 ```
-usage: polyA [-h] [--chunk-size CHUNK_SIZE] [--confidence]
+usage: polyA [-h] [-v] [--chunk-size CHUNK_SIZE] [--confidence]
-             [--prior-counts FILE] [--shard-gap SHARD_GAP] [--sequences FILE]
+             [--prior-counts FILE] [--shard-gap SHARD_GAP] [--sequences SEQS]
              [--ultra-data FILE] [--easel-path BIN] [--ultra-path BIN]
-             [--heatmap] [--log-file FILE] [--log-level LEVEL]
+             [--heatmap] [--log-file LOG] [--log-level LEVEL]
              [--matrix-position] [--output-path PATH] [--sequence-position]
              [--soda]
-             FILE FILE
+             ALIGNMENTS MATRICES

 PolyA sequence adjudication tool

 positional arguments:
-  FILE                  Alignments file in Stockholm format
+  ALIGNMENTS            alignments file in Stockholm format
-  FILE                  Substitution matrices file in PolyA matrix format
+  MATRICES              substitution matrices file in PolyA matrix format

 optional arguments:
   -h, --help            show this help message and exit
+  -v, --version         show version and exit
   --chunk-size CHUNK_SIZE
-                        Size of the window in base pairs analyzed together
+                        size of the window in base pairs analyzed together
-  --confidence          Run the confidence calculation and then exit
+  --confidence          run the confidence calculation and then exit
-  --prior-counts FILE   TODO(Kaitlin)
+  --prior-counts FILE   file containing query genomic counts
   --shard-gap SHARD_GAP
-                        Maximum alignment gap before sharding occurs
+                        maximum alignment gap before sharding occurs
-  --sequences FILE      FASTA file of the target sequence to be used for ULTRA
-  --ultra-data FILE     Text file of the output from ULTRA with the the target sequence
+  --sequences SEQS      TODO(Audrey)
+  --ultra-data FILE     TODO(Audrey)
-  --easel-path BIN      Path to the esl_scorematrix program, if necessary
+  --easel-path BIN      path to the esl_scorematrix program, if necessary
                         (assumed to be in PATH)
-  --ultra-path BIN      Path to the ULTRA binary to use, if necessary (assumed
+  --ultra-path BIN      path to the ULTRA binary to use, if necessary (assumed
                         to be in PATH)
-  --heatmap             Write a heatmap file to the output directory
+  --heatmap             write a heatmap file to the output directory
-  --log-file FILE       File to store log output in, defaults to stderr
+  --log-file LOG        file to store log output in, defaults to stderr
-  --log-level LEVEL     Logging level to use, 'debug' is the most noisy
+  --log-level LEVEL     logging level to use, 'debug' is the most noisy
-  --matrix-position     Produce output in terms of the matrix position
+  --matrix-position     produce output in terms of the matrix position
-  --output-path PATH    Directory to write output files to, defaults to
+  --output-path PATH    directory to write output files to, defaults to
                         working directory
-  --sequence-position   Produce output in terms of the target sequence
+  --sequence-position   produce output in terms of the target sequence
                         position
-  --soda                Write a SODA visualization file to the output
+  --soda                write a SODA visualization file to the output
                         directory
 ```